 medical evidence and through consultation with parents.

-A pupil’s IHCP provides clarity about what needs to be done, when and by whom.
+A pupil’s EHCP provides clarity about what needs to be done, when and by whom.
 When

-deciding whether an IHCP is appropriate and proportionate, schools should follow the
+deciding whether an EHCP is appropriate and proportionate, schools should follow the

 Stage 1 – Gathering the information

 The Leadteacher or member of staff co-ordinates a meeting between the

 school, healthcare professional and parent to discuss the medical support needs